Appendix A — Certification Frequently Asked Questions

 A maximum of five continuing education hours can be earned from viewing exhibits at food shows during the three-year recertification period.

 Credit is awarded on the basis of time.
 Trade/Food show hours are spent viewing trade/food show exhibits.
 Food demonstrations, bake-offs, ice carving, and food presentations are considered trade/food show hours.
+The CE hours must be reported and required documentation uploaded via the My Certification page.
 Required documentation includes proof of attendance, program brochure with list of exhibitors and time allocated to the trade/food show, and a brief description of how the program was a valuable learning experience and how it will impact your current or future professional practice.

 Do in-service programs qualify for continuing education hours?